 4 Best Ways to Respond to a Friend Who May Be Suicidal

 If Suzanne was talking to you and you took her suicidal statement at face value, the wise thing to do would be to reach out for professional help.
-Maybe calling 9-1-1 or personally taking her to a psychiatric ward.
+Maybe calling the mental health helpline 9-8-8 or personally taking her to a psychiatric ward.
 But this isn’t likely what’s really happening here.
 More than likely, Suzanne is either working out her anger about her expectations not being not or she is expressing her depression outwardly.
 We don’t have to be counselors to help our friends work through either of these situations.

 Before you rush to extremes, there are four steps you can take to gauge the seriousness of her statement about wishing she was dead and respond appropriately.